LinuxCoder13/AmmOS/README.md

 AmmOS - is open sourse guest OS is made for experimental/educational purpose it's can be runed only in Linux(Debian, Ubuntu, ...
-WSL2, termux) (Some times in MacOS). for compile write in /opens folder ->
+WSL2, termux) (Some times in MacOS). for compile write in '.' folder ->
-(`gcc Ammshell.c Ammkernel.c AmmFS.c -o Ammshell`) and run in main folder (`./run`).
+(`./make.sh`) and run in main folder (`./run`).

 commands --->